MatrixEditor/dementor/docs/source/config/mdns.rst

 .. py:class:: mdns.MDNSConfig(config: dict)

-    Configuration class for its Toml counterpart section.
-It uses :class:`WhitelistConfigMixin` and :class:`BlacklistConfigMixin`, which results in two extra fields in this class.
-Refer to those classes for more information.
+    Represents the configuration for the corresponding `[mdns]` section in the TOML file.
+    This class incorporates both :class:`WhitelistConfigMixin` and :class:`BlacklistConfigMixin`, which introduce two additional configuration fields.
+For further details on their behavior and usage, refer to the respective mixin class documentation.

     .. py:attribute:: enabled
+        :type: bool
         :value: True
-        :type: bool

         *Corresponds to* :attr:`Dementor.mDNS`

+        Controls whether mDNS poisoning is enabled.
-        Enables or disables mDNS poisoning functionality.
-Please refer to :attr:`Dementor.mDNS` for more details on how to configure the Toml configuration file.
+        See :attr:`Dementor.mDNS` for guidance on configuring this option in the TOML file.

     .. py:attribute:: mdns_ttl
         :value: 120